tidyverse/tibble/README.md

 #> # ... with 140 more rows
 ```

-This will work for reasonable inputs that are already data.frame, list, matrix, or table.
+This will work for reasonable inputs that are already data.frames, lists, matrices, or tables.

-You can also create a new tibble from vectors that represent the columns with `tibble()`:
+You can also create a new tibble from column vectors with `tibble()`:

 ``` r
 tibble(x = 1:5, y = 1, z = x ^ 2 + y)